 Basic Paper Airplane: A Brief History

 I started Basic Paper Airplane in 2005.
 I’d been co-running a small poetry press for four years and, as the press and my life was beginning to shift and change, I thought a distraction might be nice.
 And prose felt like a distraction—something easy (ha), a break from compressing language into things I called poems.
-So I interviewed a conspiracy theorist about structuring a different sort of life, interviewed a cop about his relationship to honesty and trust, wrote some very short fiction pieces, a couple essays, reviewed some things, burned a few hundred CDs of a weirdo DJ mix I’d made live on the pirate radio station, folded a few hundred paper airplanes to put inside and somehow got them into the world.
+So I interviewed some very unlikely interview subjects, wrote some very short fiction pieces, a couple essays, reviewed some things, burned several hundred CDs of a weirdo DJ mix I’d made live on the pirate radio station, folded a few hundred paper airplanes to put inside, and somehow got them into the world.

 Little did I know that this was the beginning of what came to be the basis of my “career”: writing personal essays, fiction, interviewing people, reviewing things.
 I stopped writing poetry at some point, but I’ll probably keep doing issues of Basic Paper Airplane for the rest of my life.
 It’s not as well known or loved as other zines I’ve worked on, but it’s the one I hold most dear.
 Since the third issue, each issue has been themed (themes and descriptions listed below).
 So I like to think that every issue of Basic Paper Airplane is a unique experience, different from the others that came before.
 And I still have the same idea behind the zine: launching something small and simple into the world and seeing where it lands.